The Latest: Troopers identify man killed in Alaska plane

 Authorities say one person was killed and four others were injured Friday morning when a floatplane’s takeoff was aborted with seven people on board.

 The incident occurred at the mouth of Tutka Bay south of Homer.
-The Coast Guard says there were three adults and four children aboard the plane.
+The Coast Guard says there were three adults and three children aboard the plane.

 Homer Fire Chief Mark Kirko says one person is in critical condition and was flown out of town for treatment.

-Note: This item has been corrected to say that there were three children in the floatplane.